There are four basic factors involved in the cost to build a custom home: size, design, features, and operational efficiency.

 It goes without saying that, all things being equal, a bigger house will cost more than a smaller one.
 There are some items in a house where the overall cost is tied directly to total square feet: slab, framing, roofing, most electrical, drywall, interior trim labor, and paint.

-For a house in the 2,400 square foot range with a three-car garage, front porch, and reasonably sized patio, the costs can range from $40 to $55 per square foot, though that may vary in some cases.
+For a house in the 2,400 square foot range with a three-car garage, front porch, and reasonably sized patio, the costs can range from $150-$250 per square foot, and that number can vary widely depending on features, amenities, size, design, location, and site costs.”

 2. Home Design and Wasted Space